AndrewHakmi/Nexus/Maintaining.md

 ## Tooling
-Here are some tools to make the life of catalyst / maintainer easier!
+Here are some tools to make the life of catalysts and maintainers easier!

 - [Refined GitHub](https://github.com/refined-github/refined-github) Chrome Extension to improve GitHub Web{UI/UX}